rain-ind/rain-ind/README.md

 - 👋 Hi, I’m Raja Nithin
-- 👀 I’m interested in
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning Data science and machine learning
+- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me nitinbatchu15@gmail.com